dhcchh/vct-hackathon-esports-manager/README.md

 3. **Country of Origin Data**
    Player languages are assumed based on their country of origin, and other languages that a player might speak are imputed manually.

-These sources provide the necessary data to build effective team compositions, assess player skills, and map regional playstyles for VALORANT eSports scouting.